-The first tab of the Diagnostic menu presented is the PPPoA/PPPoE tab.
+The first tab of the Diagnostic menu presented is the User Details tab.
 Here you can change your ADSL account user name and password.
-If you need to change this information just enter the new user name and password, the new information will be saved when the dialog box is closed.
+If you need to change this information just enter the new user name and password, click on the Save button.
+The new information will be saved and the modem will reboot itself.